Apiros3/smpst-sr-smer/README.md

 # Source Code

-**Title of the Submitted Paper:** Formalising Subject Reduction and Progress for Multiparty Session Processes (Replication)
+**Title of the Submitted Paper:** Formalising Subject Reduction and Progress for Multiparty Session Processes

 ---